 Menorca is far more low-key.
 Far more rural than the larger two, it features Unesco-protected wetlands, a scattering of bronze-age historical sites, and dry-stone walls surrounding quaint villages.
 Formentera, smaller still with a population of just over 12,000 on the whole island, is only a short ferry ride from Ibiza, but is a world away in terms of pace of life.

-Home to countless myths and legends from one of the world’s greatest civilisations, Crete, and its capital Heraklion, is one of Europe’s fastest growing tourist destinations.
-This doesn’t mean to say that it’s overflowing, mind you; just that people are starting to realise that there’s a lot to do and see.
+Home to countless myths and legends from one of the world’s greatest civilizations, Crete, and its capital Heraklion, is one of Europe’s fastest-growing tourist destinations.
+This doesn’t mean to say that it’s overflowing, mind you; just that people are starting to realize that there’s a lot to do and see.

 One of the most famous sites in the surrounding area is the ruins of the Palace of Knossos, home of the labyrinth that housed the legendary Minotaur.
 It’s the largest architectural site on the island (and it’s up against quite a bit of competition), and has been called Europe’s oldest city.